olivierots/Docker-Simple-Projects/README.md

 whereas docker-compose is a light weight tool for defining and running multi-container Docker containerized apps in a single machine.
 Docker containers virtualizes the OS kernel and not the actual HW
+===
+## Difference between an image vs container ? ##
+an image is a set of instructions used to create the desired environemnt we desire, we start with a base image and build the app server on top of it whereas a container is a running instance of that image when we deploy a docker image to any env. it becomes a container.

 ```
 ## some of the benefits of using docker ##
 ```